 1. Turn Off Your Cell Phone

-Almost everyone owns a cell phone, and we get it –it's an escape in its self.
-The problem with them, however, is that they can cause us a great deal of non-stop unnecessary stress.
-The emails, the notifications, the feeds are precisely designed by the top class engineers for you to spend as much time on them as possible..
-The goal of self-care time is to focus on YOU and not the noise outside in the world so the best thing you can do is put your smartphone to the side while you’re soaking away.
+Almost everyone owns a cell phone, and we get it – it's an escape in itself.
+The problem with them, however, is that they can cause a great deal of unnecessary stress.
+The emails, the notifications, the feeds are precisely designed by the top class engineers for you to spend as much time on them as possible.
+The goal of self-care time is to focus on YOU and not the noise outside in the world so the best thing you can do is to put your smartphone to the side while you’re soaking away.
 That way you won’t be tempted to check your work emails or browse through social media, an activity that can often make people feel stressed and upset.
 Turn your cell phone off or silence it and set it aside before drawing your bath and you’re much more likely to feel soothed and refreshed.

 No cozy bath would be complete without the addition of bath salts and oils.
 The use of bath salts within a hot bath can improve circulation, relax muscles, reduce stress and anxiety, and soothe aching joints.
 We love Slumber Bath Salts since their packaging allows a few shakes to be dispensed into your tub.

 Bath oils are also an excellent addition to any relaxing bath time.
 A few drops of Midnight Shift in your bath will moisturize your skin, help you calm you, and wind you down.